OlgaKochneva/mse_checking_person_in_db/README.md

 3. Set up the environment, install dependencies and compile `dlib` for `face_recognition` library:
     ```bash
     ./setup.sh
     ```
 ## Usage
 Open terminal and follow these steps:

-1. Activate virtual environment:
+1. Log in as root to use keyboard interrupts.

     ```bash
+    sudo su
+    ```

+2. Activate virtual environment:

+    ```bash
     source .venv/bin/activate
     ```

-2. Change directory to `checking_person_in_db`:
+3. Change directory to `checking_person_in_db`:
     ```bash
     cd checking_person_in_db/
     ```

-3. Execute person_checker.py with video file as commandline argument:
+4. Execute person_checker.py with video file as command line argument:
      ```bash
      python3 ./person_checker.py <path to videofile>
      ```
+     If video is processed successfully, the message:

+     ```
+     result.avi created
+     report.txt created
+     ```

-If video is processed succesfully, the message "<filename.avi> created" will be displayed in terminal.
-The output video with found faces will be created in directory `resources`.
+     will be displayed in terminal.
+The output video with found faces will be created in directory `videos`, the report will be created in `resources` directory.

 ## Contributing
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.